tud-sumo/docs/docs/3_basic_sim.md

 3 unit settings are supported '_metric_' (km/kmph), '_imperial_' (mi/mph) and '_UK_' (km/mph).
 All data collected and saved are in these units, and this setting cannot be changed later.

 The `seed` parameter is optional and affects both the SUMO simulation and the `Simulation` class.
 Random seeds in SUMO primarily affects how vehicles are added into the simulation (more information can be found [here](https://sumo.dlr.de/docs/Simulation/Randomness.html)).
 The seed can be set to random either by not using the parameter or by setting it to '_random_'.

+By default, a progress bar is automatically created when simulating more than 10 steps at a time.
+This can be skipped by setting `suppress_pbar = False`.

 Tracked junctions/edges, controllers etc. can be added at this point.
 These objects can be added individually, or if all parameters are saved in a dictionary or '_.json_' or '_.pkl_' file, these can be read using the `Simulation.load_objects()` function.
 More information on these objects can be found in their respective sections.